michaelschung/apod-map/README.md

 - The month range is fed into NASA's [APOD API](https://api.nasa.gov/), which returns a JSON blob of APOD data.
 - The JSON blob is then fed through the [OpenAI API](https://platform.openai.com/docs/overview), which does its best to extract location data.
 - Finally, the location data is plotted onto the map as clickable pins.
+- (Additionally, each month of processed data is stored in a Mongo Atlas database.
+Previously-processed months are fetched directly from the database to save on API calls.)

 ## View the map!